-We established a Gender Diversity Committee comprising senior partners and business services professionals to develop and execute our DARE strategy.
-We also introduced a network of gender champions in every practice group and business team in the firm, at all levels.
+Our Gender Diversity Committee comprises senior partners and business services professionals and develops and executes our DARE strategy.
+We also have a network of gender champions in every practice group and business team in the firm, at all levels.

 NEW POLICIES AND PRACTICES